-The Housing Authority of the City of Fountain is a Section 8 and Public Housing public housing agency in Fountain, Colorado.
+Housing Authority of the City of Fountain is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 Last Updated on 04/05/2016.